legend-exp/remage/docs/rmg-commands.md

 * `CombineLowEnergyElectronTracks` – Merge low energy electron tracks.
 * `RedistributeGammaEnergy` – Redistribute energy deposited by gamma tracks to nearby electron tracks.
 * `PreClusterDistance` – Set a distance threshold for the bulk pre-clustering.
+* `PreClusterDistanceSurface * Uses 0 fm` – by default
-* `PreClusterDistanceSurface` – Set a distance threshold for the surface pre-clustering.
+* `PreClusterTimeThreshold` – Set a time threshold for pre-clustering.
-* `PreClusterTimeThreshold * Set a time threshold for` – pre-clustering.
 * `SurfaceThickness` – Set a surface thickness for the Germanium detector.
 * `ElectronTrackEnergyThreshold` – Set a energy threshold for tracks to be merged.

 ### `/RMG/Output/Germanium/Cluster/PreClusterOutputs`

 Pre-Cluster output hits before saving

+This is enabled by default

 * **Parameter** – `boolean`
   * **Parameter type** – `b`